Skip to contents

 dist_buffer

 Numeric.
-The distance in meters below which two sites with measurements at the same time on the same day of the same parameter will be flagged as potential duplicates.
+The distance in meters within which two sites with similar records are flagged as potential duplicates.
+Default is 100 meters.

 org_hierarchy